shivansh1507/Project-Bankist/README.md

 Instant Closing: Closing an account has never been easier; users can close their accounts instantly.

-Testimonials
+Testimonials:
 The Testimonials section showcases the positive experiences of Bankist users:

 Users from around the world share their success stories and satisfaction with Bankist's services.

 Testimonials are accompanied by photos, names, and locations of the users for authenticity.

-Sign Up
+Sign Up:
 The Sign-Up section encourages visitors to open an account with Bankist:

 A call-to-action button prompts users to sign up for a free account.
-Footer
+Footer:
 The Footer provides navigation links and information about Bankist:

 Navigation links include sections like About, Pricing, Terms of Use, Privacy Policy, Careers, Blog, and Contact Us.

 The footer also features the Bankist logo.

-Modal
+Modal:
 The Modal offers a streamlined sign-up process:

 Users can fill out their first name, last name, and email address to proceed with the account opening process.